department-of-veterans-affairs/va.gov-team/Platform/Analytics/analytics-dashboard-product-outline.md

 ## Business Goals
 - Unify multiple sources of data into a centralized reporting system, containing information on online tools, offline programs and applications, and other sources of data as required.
-- Have greater clarity in the definition of KPIs, and confidence in the accuracy of the metrics tracked and reported to stakeholders and internal teams.
+- Have greater clarity in the definition of KPIs
+- Have greater confidence in the accuracy of the metrics tracked and reported to stakeholders and internal teams
-- Expand relationships with other VA offices, allowing us to ingest data from sources administered by other programs and offices.
+- Expand relationships with other VA offices, allowing us to ingest data from sources administered by other programs and offices
+- Being able to use analytics data as a non-manual gate for platform users (2nd tier goal)

+## Constraints
+- Comparative numbers are difficult to collect
+- Unknown or unclear sources for none digital data (where do we go?, how is it collected?)
+- We know the source of data, but have to ask for it manually & it isn't real time
+- Data sources will update with varying frequency
+- Don't have acknowledged KPIs for each product
+- Don't have acknowledged objectives for Veteran Facing Services

 ## Assumptions
-The important datasets that we are interested in collecting are available and reasonably accessible to the team.
+- The important datasets that we are interested in collecting are available and reasonably accessible to the team.
-We will be able to get reliable and consistent outputs from other offices to aggregate together as a part of our reporting.
+- We will be able to get reliable and consistent outputs from other offices to aggregate together as a part of our reporting.
-Data sources will update with varying frequency as our access to new sources grows, with the ultimate goal of getting as close to real-time information as possible.
-Not all data sources of interest will update frequently.
-Significant time will be required to investigate and understand how data external to the VA.gov team is created and how to interpret this information.

-## Scope of Requirements
-- We’re still working with Andrew Hughey to define the scope here.
-Some initial focal points are setting up more granular analytic views around specific user goals. (i.e. what different paths are users taking to get to MHV for refilling their prescription?)
+- Product person would be willing to pull together data and provide context around them
+- We'll be able to access who has ownership of the sources and reporting around them (who is the POC for these various sources)
+- Validating that the numbers shared are accurate (webpage/person)

 ## Solution Approach
 Currently the reporting systems we have in place are limited to Google Data Studio.

+There is a multi-step approach needed to address the needs of the various audiences.
+1. Setting effective KPIs across products/teams
+2. Identify data gaps and work to aggregate data from various sources to fill those gaps
+3. Build an analytics platform centralizes the metrics and makes self-service reporting simple

-The proposed solution seeks to accomplish the objectives with new infrastructure to power dashboarding and reporting:
+The proposed solution for #3 seeks to accomplish the objectives with new infrastructure to power dashboarding and reporting:

 - Database layer allowing us to store, aggregate, and transform data from multiple sources into interpretable information.
 - Dashboard/reporting layer allowing us to connect to the database and visualize information to users, allowing users to more easily find the information they’re seeking.